If you use intermittent catheters, your healthcare provider may recommend catheter insertion supplies or a catheterization insertion kit.

 Urine Collection Bag (Catheter Bag)

 Most insertion supply kits also include a urine collection device, such as a measured catheter bag.
-Urine drain bags connect to the funnel of the catheter so you can drain urine directly into the bag without having to be near a toilet.
+Urine drainage bags connect to the catheter funnel so you can drain urine directly into the bag without having to be near a toilet.

 Urine collection bags can hold about 1000 to 1500 ccs on average, although some options may offer a larger or smaller capacity.

-If using a closed system catheter, the catheter tube is usually pre-connected and housed inside its own sterile collection bag.
+If using a closed-system catheter, the catheter tube is usually preconnected and housed in its own sterile collection bag.

 How to Perform Self-Catheterization

-Now that you know what insertion supplies are for, you may also have some additional questions about how to self-cath or how to use catheter insertion supplies.
+Now that you know what insertion supplies are for, you may have additional questions about how to self-cath or use catheter insertion supplies.
 180 Medical is happy to provide helpful tips and instructions for learning to catheterize.

 We can include catheter instructional materials with your order.
-Plus, we have online catheterization instructions that you can access right now at www.howtocath.com.
+Plus, we have online catheterization instructions available now at www.HowToCath.com.
 These instructions are customizable for your needs based on gender, age (adult or pediatric), and catheter type (straight/uncoated, hydrophilic, and closed system catheters).

-Also, here are some basic instructions for using an uncoated straight catheter with insertion supplies to start.
+Also, here are some basic instructions for using an uncoated straight catheter with insertion supplies.

 How to Cath Using Insertion Supplies

-4. Take your catheter out of its package and lubricate it with your included sterile lubricant.
+- Remove your catheter from its package and lubricate it with the sterile lubricant provided.
 You can either tear off the top of the packet and squeeze the lubricating jelly along the length of the catheter, or you can tear or cut off both ends of the packet, then slide the catheter tube through the packet to lubricate it.

-5. Sit or stand over the toilet.
+- Sit or stand over the toilet.
 You can also sit in your wheelchair or on a chair (if you have a ready collection device such as a catheter bag or urinal jug).
-If using a catheter mirror, you can situate that in front of yourself to get a better view and find the urinary opening.
+If using a catheter mirror, you can hold it in front of you to get a better view and locate the urinary opening.

-6. Now, you can begin insertion.
+- Now, you can begin insertion.
 Slowly and gently insert the catheter.
-If you encounter some resistance when the catheter reaches the sphincter muscle of the bladder, take a deep breath and gently apply more pressure.
+If you encounter resistance when the catheter reaches the bladder sphincter, take a deep breath and gently apply more pressure.
 However, it’s important that you do not force the catheter.
-If it causes bleeding or sudden sharp pain or if you cannot insert your catheter, contact your doctor.
+If it causes bleeding or sudden sharp pain, or if you cannot insert your catheter, contact your doctor.

-8. Once the urine flow stops, you can begin to withdraw the catheter tube to remove it.
+- Once urine flow stops, you can begin withdrawing the catheter tube to remove it.

 Where to Buy Intermittent Catheter Supplies